-To take part in this event, athletes must complete one of the following within 18 months of Race Day: a standard Olympic-distance race in 3:30 or less (or adjusted time if a non-standard Olympic); a half-Ironman in 7 hours or less; or an Ironman-distance race in 15 hours or less.
+To take part in this event, athletes must complete one of the following within 18 months of Race Day: a standard Olympic-distance race in 3 hours or less (or adjusted time if a non-standard Olympic); a half-Ironman in 6:30 hours or less; or an Ironman-distance race in 14 hours or less.
 (Note: these qualification standards may change prior to opening of registration.)
 You will be asked to provide documentation of your qualifications.
 If you have completed the SOS Triathlon in New York State within the last two years, you will need only to include the year as part of your registration.
 And remember: you will need to name a support person with vehicle to park in designated areas during the race, to be present at the day-before-race briefing, at the first transition stop to take your bike, and at the finish line.

 27 absolutely beautiful — yet surprisingly hilly — miles.